 The application deadline is February 3, 2014 .
 All application materials, including Part 2 of your application, letters of references, transcripts and test results, must be received in order to be offered an admissions interview.

-As you fill out Part 2 of your online application, you will be prompted to submit documents.
-Please consolidate the your statement of purpose, example of written work, C.V., and photo into one pdf and load the document when prompted.
-You may also send documents to email@example.com.
+As you fill out Part 2 of your online application, you will be prompted to submit your documents.
+Please consolidate your statement of purpose, example of written work, C.V., and photo into one PDF document and load the document when prompted.
+This document cannot exceed 25MB.
+If your document exceeds 25MB, you may also send documents to email@example.com.

 Applicants are requested to submit a paper, or chapter of a larger work (published or unpublished), as a sample of their written work.